Guidelines used by self-employment Section in Waterford

 The following are some examples:

-- Relatives of the self-employed who help out in the running of the business, but who are not business partners.
+- Relatives of the self-employed (other than spouses or civil partners) who help out in the running of the business, but who are not business partners.
 Clarification of a persons insurable status should be sought from Scope Section, Oisin House, Pearse Street, Dublin 2, Ph (01) 704 3000.

 - Persons in receipt of Pre-Retirement Allowance on an ongoing basis